Persistence

 RecordedEvents

-library in further KStateMachine
+library starting from KStateMachine

 Restoring StateMachine